 Automate Customer Support

 One of the simplest ways small businesses are using chatbots is in their customer care processes.
-Chatbots act as the first point of contact to consumers, making brands available 24/7.
+Chatbots can be integrated into account management software to act as the first point of contact to consumers, making brands available 24/7.
 This can give back time to your customer support team, allowing it to focus on other revenue-generating activities.

 Aside from answering queries, chatbots can take orders from customers with simple and quick messaging commands.
 Instead of making a phone call or going on your website, you customer can simply type an order and send it to your bot.
 Your chatbot then takes your customer through the ordering process.